LeshanDaFo/C64-COMAL-Packages/README.md

 ### Building Packages

+- In Visual Studio Code:

-In VS Code execute the aplicable task from the menu.
+Open the project in VS Code and execute the defined task from the menu:
+Terminal → Run Task → Build COMAL80 Package
+(if a tasks.json task is configured)

+- Alternatively via command line:

-Otherwise use the following command depending on your OS:
+Use the appropriate command depending on your operating system:

 ```bash
 # Linux/macOS